 - Copies of papers will not be provided by NISPAcee during the Conference.
 Authors of papers are welcome to bring copies of their papers for distribution at their working session or Working Group.

 - Data-projectors will be available in all conference rooms.

 6. Finalisation of papers based on feedback from the Conference

 - The final papers should be revised and finalised based on the feedback and comments received during the conference and uploaded onto the online system by June 15 (to be postponed this year).

-- The CD with all conference papers will be published in summer after the conference (to be postponed this year).
+- The e-publication with all conference papers will be published in summer after the conference (to be postponed this year).